ArdenKirk/TalesOfCharlie/README.md

 ## 🤝 Contributing

 We welcome contributions!
+Every contributor can participate completely anonymously - no real name required, no email verification, and no git commit signing needed.
+Use pseudonymous usernames or pseudonymous email addresses if you prefer to remain anonymous.

 Please see our [contributing guide](CONTRIBUTING.md) for details on:

 - Development setup and workflow
 - Code standards and best practices